 Effective with the June 30, 2017 valuation, the assumed rate of return will be reduced by 0.10% (10 basis points) from the immediate prior actuarial valuation, as long as the actual rate of return for the fiscal year ending with the current valuation date exceeds the assumed rate of return from the immediate prior actuarial valuation.
 The assumed rate of return may not decrease below 7.00% net of investment expenses.
-Since the actual rate of return for the year ending in June 30, 2020 was less than 7.30%, the assumed rate of return used in the current valuation remained at 7.30%.
+Since the actual rate of return for the year ending in June 30, 2021 was greater than 7.30%, the assumed rate of return used in the current valuation was decreased from 7.30% to 7.20%.